jusso-dev/Personal-Blog/_data/blog/2021-03-08-making-my-containerised-homelab-more-reliable-with-hashicorp-nomad.md

 "ports" tell Nomad to expose http based ports.

-"volumes" sets the Docker volumes are container image requires.
+"volumes" sets the Docker volumes the container image requires.

 Finally, we define a "env" config section to pass relevant environment variables to our workload.